Forgere/getmusic/README.md

 # getmusic

-just a node package for downloading music
+just a node package for downloading music and lyric

 1. ```npm install getmusic```